Creativity. Community. Connection.

 Yes.
 Each class includes a pre-selected project you’re welcome to follow, but you’re also free to explore your own ideas.

-Do you offer classed for kids?
+Do you offer classes for kids?

 Is your backyard wheelchair accessible?